creativecommons/cc-legal-tools-app/README.md

     git clone https://github.com/creativecommons/cc-legal-tools-data.git
     ```

-Visit [Cloning a Repository][gitclone] for more on how to clone a GitHub
+Visit [Cloning a repository - GitHub Docs][gitclone] for more on how to clone a
-repository.
+GitHub repository.

 [gitclone]:https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository